 - Brundage Lane and P Street

-Avoid these intersections or exercise extra caution when driving through them in Bakersfield.
-If you get hurt in an intersection accident, don’t hesitate to contact us for help.
+Exercise extra caution when driving through these intersections in Bakersfield, especially during peak traffic hours.
+If you get hurt in an intersection accident at any of these locations, don’t hesitate to contact our professional legal team for help navigating the complexities of your case.

 Call the Attorneys at Jacoby & Meyers Law Offices Today

-Don’t wait to get the help you need.
-Every day you delay could harm your case.
-Our experienced attorneys are ready to provide personalized support and fight for the compensation you deserve.
+Don’t wait to get the professional help you need.
+Every day you delay could harm your case and limit your legal options.
+Our experienced attorneys and legal partners are ready to provide personalized support and fight for the compensation you deserve.

 Our Bakersfield Office